Best Evnroll Putters 2025

 What to consider when buying a putter

-1. Head Design
+Head Design

 As you have seen above, Evnroll putters come in a traditional blade, mid-mallet or a mallet design.
 All three styles have positives and negatives to them for every player.
 As the Zero and ER11vx designs show, mallet putters tend to be much larger than blades and they usually come in various shapes and sizes.
 This allows designers to redistribute weight around the head for stabilization and balance.

-2. Feel
+Feel

 Here, we're talking not just about the feel and sound the ball makes coming off the face, but how the putter feels in your hands.
 Given the technology used in Evnroll putters, we would definitely recommend getting the putters in your hands and hitting some putts with them before purchasing.

-3. Looks
+Looks

 You should get a putter that you like the look of as the aesthetics can play a role in inspiring or diminishing confidence on the greens.
 Blades won't offer as much alignment assistance, but are still popular because of how they feel and the levels of forgiveness are increasing every year.

-5. Adjustability
+Adjustability

 You can get putters with adjustable weights in the sole that will alter the feel of the putter.
-For example, if your stroke is quite smooth and slow, a heavier putter will encourage that more.
+If your stroke is quite smooth and slow, a heavier putter will encourage that more.
 Jerky putters may prefer a lighter putter, although opting for more weight may reduce it, depending on what your goals are.
 The putter grip plays a huge roll in the confidence you feel with a putter.
 Get one that feels right and sits in your hands comfortably while allowing you to return the putter back to the ball squarely and consistently.

-For more excellent putter options from some top brands, check out our guides to the best TaylorMade putters guide, best Ping putters guide and best Odyssey putters guide
+For more excellent putter options from some top brands, check out our guides to the best TaylorMade putters guide, best Ping putters guide and best Odyssey putters guide.

 FAQs